bbergshaven/millheat-js/README.md

 # Mill Open API Client for JavaScript

-## Javacript library to ease the use of the Mill Open API
+## Javacript library to ease the use of the Mill Open API V2

-The library can only be used if you have been granted access to the API's via https://api.millheat.com/ and have an access_key and a secret_token in addition to a Mill heat user account.

 ## Install